-In order to identify a suitable project, applicants are encouraged to make contact directly with Centre Members who are engaged in an area of research which is of interest to the applicant.
-Information about the Centre's current portfolio of externally-funded research projects is available at http://www.csu.edu.au/research/grahamcentre/our-research.
+Applicants should wish to discuss their research interests and/or potential projects with one or more Graham Centre Members prior to submitting their application.
+To identify a suitable project, applicants are encouraged to make contact directly with Centre Members who are engaged in an area of research that is of interest to the applicant.
+Information about the Centre's current portfolio of externally-funded research projects is available at www.csu.edu.au/research/grahamcentre/our-research.
 This list will provide applicants with a guide as to the types of research being undertaken by the Centre.

-If you require assistance with contacting Centre Members or with project identification and negotiation, please contact Maree Crowley, Ph 02 6933 4399, or email firstname.lastname@example.org.
+For assistance contacting Centre Members or with project identification and negotiation, please contact: